Idnan/like-on-github/README.md

   ![Generate Token Page](http://i.imgur.com/bIUXTiQ.png)

-- Voilla!
+- Voila!
 You are all set.

 ## How to Use